erikvanappeldoorn/Observable-State-Store/README.md

 # ObservableStateStore

-A private project from Eric van Appeldoorn.
+A private project from Erik van Appeldoorn.

 ## Project information